atolab/zenoh-web/content/docs/migration_1.0/Rust.md

     .background() // declare the subscriber in background .await
     .unwrap();
-// subscriber run in background until the session is closed
+// subscriber runs in background until the session is closed
 // no need to keep a variable around
 ```